se491-fall2018-artwork-image-processor/artwork-image-processor/README.md

 1. Install all dependencies noted above
 2. Navigate to the project root in your command line / terminal
+3. Execute the `migrate` command to create any necessary database tables
+  - Ex: `python manage.py migrate`
-3. Execute the `collectstatic` command to populate the `staticfiles` directory
+4. Execute the `collectstatic` command to populate the `staticfiles` directory
   - Ex: `python manage.py collectstatic`
-4. Execute the `runserver` command to start the development server
+5. Execute the `runserver` command to start the development server
   - Ex: `python manage.py runserver <port>`
   - The `runserver` command defaults to port `8000`
-5. In a browser, navigate to `http://localhost:<port>` to load the root webpage
+6. In a browser, navigate to `http://localhost:<port>` to load the root webpage

+### Configuring PhotoTagger API Endpoint
+The PhotoTagger API endpoint can be configured by setting the `PHOTOTAGGER_CLASSIFY_API_ENDPOINT` variable in `settings.py`

 ## Automated Test Suite